Last updated on June 3rd, 2019 at 04:09 pm

 Which Drugs Are Commonly Used With Ambien?

 People who used stimulants like cocaine take Ambien to “come down” from their high.
 Mixing Ambien with alcohol or other sedative-hypnotics has the most severe interactions.
-Yet, one report stated 60% of people who drink alcohol didn’t stop when they were on Ambien.
+Yet, one report stated 60 percent of people who drink alcohol didn’t stop when they were on Ambien.

 Serious interactions involve taking opioids, tranquilizers, and other sleep aids.
 Combined with Ambien, these drugs can cause very serious and harmful effects.